 Frank’s has been voted the Best Diner in Kenosha County for seven straight years, and it’s the home of gigantic buttermilk pancakes, fluffy omelets, Garbage Plates (known elsewhere as scramblers or skillets) and breakfast specials every weekend.

 The Wooden Chair was a regular stop for me during my college days.
 Its assortment of cute, eclectic wooden chairs and, more importantly, its famous breakfasts, make it a local favorite.
 Choices like the huevos rancheros omelette, corned beef omelette, Greek omelette, banana walnut pancakes and Belgian waffles make The Wooden Chair a must.

 With a motto like “All breakfast.
 All the time.” it’s safe to assume their breakfast is pretty darn good.
 Choose something sweet, like a chocolate chip stack, sweet potato oatmeal pancakes, and pecan streusel French toast, or go the savory route with Cajun biscuits and gravy, corned beef hash or pulled pork with cheesy grits.

-Housed in a historic downtown building, this local favorite features both classic and unique breakfast dishes, such as sirloin steak and eggs, breakfast pizza, eggs benedict, cinnamon roll French toast and the Hawaiian omelet.
+Housed in a historic downtown building, this local favorite features both classic and unique breakfast dishes, such as sirloin steak and eggs, breakfast pizza, eggs benedict, cinnamon roll French toast and the Mexican omelet.

 Their pies are incredible, but we’re here to talk about breakfast.
 They channel traditional Norwegian cooking and tie in modern American favorites to create things like the Lefse Wrap, a Norwegian potato pancake filled with classic breakfast fillings and drizzled in hollandaise sauce.
 It is to die for.